 There are great options available for every budget, so keep your search to a price range that makes sense for you.
 Weddings are an emotional experience, so if you find yourself crying happy tears over a beautiful dress (even though it’s twice your budget), it can be very hard to say no!

 4. Rushing into decisions.

 Limited time offers can deliver great savings, and vendors can book up quickly, but don’t feel pressured to commit to a purchase you’re not ready to make.
-Taking the time to review your quotes and contracts is also important, so you’re clear on things like exclusions, payment plans and cancellation clauses.
+Taking the time to review your quotes and contracts is also important, so you’re clear on things like payment plans and cancellation clauses.

 5. Purchasing everything.

 It might seem like a good idea to buy all the items you need – especially if you come across a sale.
-However, there’s probably not another time in your life when you’ll need 40 identical vases, and it can be difficult to find other brides who want the same quantity when it’s time to part with them!
+However, there’s probably not another time in your life when you’ll need 40 identical vases, and it can be difficult to find other brides who want the same amount when it’s time to part with them!